diskoverdata/diskover-docs/source_files/dev_diskover_file_actions_with_python.md

 <a id=“the-structure-of-the-worker”></a>
 #### The Structure of the Worker

-On each indexer/worker exists a folder containing the tasks that can be executed and the configuration needed at `/opt/diskover/diskover_celery`.
+On each indexer/worker, a folder containing the tasks that can be executed and the configuration needed is located at `/opt/diskover/diskover_celery`.

 The basic structure for `/opt/diskover/` is described below.